Own your PT job interview

 Organize a portfolio.

-Because personal training is a varied field and filled with professionals with different niche businesses and services, including a brief portfolio with samples of your workout designs, social media campaigns, and client testimonials allows you to showcase your unique self and the work you do.
+Because personal training is a varied field and filled with professionals with different niche businesses and services, including a brief portfolio with samples of your workout designs, social media campaigns, and client testimonials allow you to showcase your unique self and the work you do.
 A portfolio can give an employer a sneak peek at your creative talents and help create a visual of how you would might seamlessly mesh with existing staff.

 Plan a workout.